vulpemventures/nigiri-chopsticks/README.md

 * all [esplora](https://github.com/blockstream/esplora/blob/master/API.md) HTTP API endpoints

 **Note:**
 If mining is enabled, the esplora broadcast endpoint is wrapped so that a block is mined just after the transaction is published to get it confirmed; this is useful when running in regtest network.
+All requests to chopsticks are (optionally) logged using a logger inspired by [negroni](https://github.com/urfave/negroni) package.

 To customize server urls and ports use flags when running the binary: